Here are the most common, frequently asked questions about applying to and working at Accenture.

 On our website it will state which office location the programme is based.
-Our main office locations are Edinburgh, London, Manchester or Newcastle.
-Regardless of office location, the majority of our graduate programmes involve travelling to client site and can involve staying away from home for long periods of time, so flexibility is essential.
+Our main office locations are Birmingham, Bristol, Edinburgh, Glasgow, Leeds, London, Manchester, or Newcastle.
+Regardless of office location, the majority of our programmes involve travelling to client sites and can involve staying away from home for long periods of time, so flexibility is essential.

 If you are successful in securing a role, we will offer you the next available start date.
-We offer po-sitions on a first come first served basis, which means you can be offered a start date anywhere up to a year in advance.
-Please make us aware if you would like to start earlier, as if business demand changes we will offer you the chance to join sooner where possible.
+We offer positions on a first come first served basis, which means you can be offered a start date anywhere up to 12- 18 months in advance.
+Please make us aware if you would like to start earlier, if business demand changes we will offer you the chance to join sooner where possible.
 We do not offer the chance to defer start dates unless there are exceptional circumstances to consider.

 The online assessments are bespoke to Accenture and give our candidates an opportunity to learn more about Accenture and the way we work, as well as demonstrate their skills.
 You cannot prepare for the assessments, but we would recommend that you put aside 60 - 90 minutes and complete the assessments somewhere quiet where you will not be disturbed.

-Our online assessments are mobile friendly, however we would strongly recommend you complete on a desktop in full screen mode.
-We would also recommend you use Chrome, Internet Explorer version 11 or later, Safari or Firefox and disable pop up blockers before you start.
+Our online assessments are mobile friendly; however we would strongly recommend you complete on a desktop in full screen mode.
+We would also recommend you use Google Chrome, Internet Explorer version 11 or later, Safari, or Firefox, and disable pop-up blockers before you start.